JPedroPy/Backend_Project_Engineering_Catalog/ReadMe.md

         reclame_email()
         print('We apologize for the inconvenience.
 Your complaint has been sent to the relevant department.')

 OBS: In this loop, if the customer presses '5', they will be able to make a complaint about the company.
-The complaint will be automatically forwarded to the relevant department of the company
+The complaint will be automatically forwarded to the relevant department of the company.

 ## Step 3: Calculation of the budget value